Channnnnn/gcloud-sdk-dotnet8.0/README.md

 # gcloud-sdk + dotnetcore-3.1

-The base image for any project that aims to use git commit -m "first commit" in the same container.
+The base image for any project that aims to use .NET Core 3.1 together with gcloud SDK in the same container.
 This image can also be found at [panot/gcloud-sdk-dotnetcore3.1](https://hub.docker.com/r/panot/gcloud-sdk-dotnetcore3.1).

 ## Usage